From X-rays to High-Energy Gamma-rays: A Comprehensive Multi-Wavelength Study of Early Gamma-Ray Burst Afterglows: Appendix

 \subsection{Multiwavelength Spectral Analysis Results}

 In this section, we present the analysis results from the XRT, BAT, joint XRT+BAT, and LAT observations.
 Table~\ref{tab:timeresolved} presents the results of time-resolved spectral analysis for selected GRBs.
 The time intervals were chosen according to the criteria described in Section~\ref{sec:Time-bin selection}.
 For most GRBs, the XRT spectral analysis covers the 0.3--10~keV energy range, except for GRB\,160325A, where the range is limited to 1--10~keV due to strong absorption below 1~keV.
 For each time bin, the table reports the XRT spectral fit parameters, as well as the LAT flux and photon index values for two energy bands: 0.1--10~GeV and 0.1\,GeV--E$_{\rm max}$, where E$_{\rm max}$ is the highest-energy photon detected in each time bin.
 The table also provides the LAT test statistic (TS) values for both energy bands and indicates whether a BAT observation was recorded during the respective time interval.
+In addition, we also report flux at 1 keV and 1 GeV.

 Table~\ref{tab:nh_stats_unknownz} shows the XRT spectral fitting results for GRBs with unknown redshift, providing results for both $z=0$ and $z=2$ assumptions.
 Table~\ref{tab:XRT_knownz} summarizes the results of XRT spectral fitting for GRBs with known redshift.The table includes the intrinsic absorption column density ($N_{\rm H}$) and key spectral statistics.
 Table~\ref{tab:bat_results} summarizes the BAT results for time bins with available BAT observations.
 Tables~\ref{tab:xrt_bat_PL} and~\ref{tab:xrt_bat_SBPL} present the joint spectral analysis results for time bins best fit by a simple power law and a smoothly broken power law model, respectively.
-Each table reports the photon index ($\alpha$) and the flux calculated in the 0.3--150~keV energy range for the corresponding time bins.
+Each table reports the photon index ($\alpha$) and the flux calculated in the 0.3--150~keV energy range and at 10~keV for the corresponding time bins.
 Table~\ref{tab:Pl_sbpl} present the comparison between statistic of PL and SBPL for joint XRT and BAT fit.